brombal/just-install/README.md

 # Node.js/npm Just installer

 A simple Node.js installer for the excellent Just command runner (https://just.systems).
+This allows you to install Just as part of the `npm install` command, so you don't have to worry about setting it up separately.
+Great for development teams!

 Local usage (great for team projects):